Your Fault Review: Completely Nonsensical, Terribly Acted

 Your Fault Review: Gabriel Guevara, Nicole Wallace

-Simply put, Your Fault is nonsensical and terrible with terrible performances.
+Simply put, Your Fault is nonsensical and terrible, with terrible performances.
 The drama and the sex are there just to catch as many eyes as possible without anything remotely making any sense.
-The franchise is supposed to have another addition (Our Fault) coming soon because no one wants the audiences to have any sort of sanity in any way.
+The franchise is supposed to have another addition (Our Fault) coming soon because no one wants the audience to have any sort of sanity in any way.

 REVIEW OVERVIEW